 2. SHAPE AND SMOOTH THE DOUGH

-Divide the dough into 10-12 equal portion (depends on how small or big you want the steamed buns to be)
+Divide the dough into 10-12 equal portions (depends on how small or big you want the steamed buns to be)

 Work with one dough at a time